 Why does St. Margaret's need a new organ?

-The current sanctuary organ was installed in the early 1990s and at 30 years old has outlasted its expected lifespan.
-It has been failing for some time, currently operating at less than 1/3 of its capacity.
-The congregation is denied a full worship experience because much of the organ voice is gone, and the rich skills of our parish musicians are not fully utilized.
-St. Margaret's needs an instrument that:
+The current sanctuary organ was installed in 1992 and at 30 years old has far outlasted its expected lifespan, operating at 26% as of a recent 2019 appraisal.
+At any given service, the congregation is denied a full worship experience musically, with a fraction of the instrument used to keep a balanced sound and not be disruptive, while not fully utilizing the skills of parish musicians.
+With a music ministry of multiple ensembles and poised for immediate further growth, St. Margaret’s needs an instrument that:

-*Enhances worship by properly supporting and encouraging vibrant congregational singing
+-Enhances worship and properly supports and encourages vibrant congregational singing

-*Won’t be overwhelmed at major holiday services when joined by other instrumental ensembles;
+-Will not be overwhelmed at major holiday services and other occasions when joined by other

-*Possesses ideal specifications for teaching organ scholars, or students, or interns
+-Possess ideal specifications for teaching organ scholars, students or interns

-Click here to learn more about Marshall & Ogletree
+Click here to learn about our consultant, Tom Sheehan.

 What will the new organ look and sound like?

-Click here to learn more about "Opus 17"
+Click here to learn more about Marshall & Ogletree and "Opus 17."